 Saffron Stand, Inc. is a unique 501(c)(3) non-profit membership organization whose mission is to get homeless people and those at risk of homelessness off the streets and back to work.

-In professional office space, during normal business hours, we provide a sanctuary for the homeless, hard-to-employ, and the long-term unemployed to rebuild their lives.
+In professional office space, during normal business hours, we provide a sanctuary and training center for the homeless, hard-to-employ, and the long-term unemployed to rebuild their lives.
 Our members become part of an intentional community that provides family-like support in their quest to re-enter they workforce.
 They work in Saffron Strand on a voluntary basis, learning skills, and doing work they like to do.
 As they build job skills and overcome personal barriers to employment, their one-on-one work with our all-volunteer staff prepares them for a career in the dynamic workforce in the world at large.

 Also, Saffron Strand provides unique leadership in public education and professional training for professionals and others working in the fields of employment, health care, and housing services for vulnerable populations.
 Our focus is on best practices and innovative approaches to get very low-income, vulnerable adults and youth into the workforce for the long-term.
-This specialized employment services training is available only through Saffron Strand’s Annual Homeless Workforce Conferences.
+This specialized employment services training is available only through Saffron Strand’s Homeless Workforce Conferences.

 At Saffron Strand, we work one-on-one with homeless adults and youth to build their job skills and work-related social skills so they can get and keep good-paying jobs that they like to do.
 These are jobs that can lead to careers.